novnc/noVNC/docs/API.md

   - Is a `boolean` indicating if the framebuffer is larger than the current canvas, i.e. it is being clipped.

-`disconnectTimeout`
-  - Is a `long` indicating how many seconds to wait for a disconnect request to complete.
-Is set to `3` by default.

 `capabilities` *Read only*
   - Is an `Object` indicating which optional extensions are available on the server.
 Some methods may only be called if the corresponding